Gera1313/E-commerce/README.md

 ## Getting Started

-NOTE: This is a work in progress and will be worked on when the student has more time possibly when the cource is finished.
+NOTE: This is a work in progress and will be worked on when the student has more time possibly when the course is finished.

 This Challenge will require a video submission.
 Refer to the [Fullstack Blog Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) for additional guidance on creating a video.